 Another trend that is very likely to continue is that software expenses will consume a growing percentage of the overall mainframe budget, while hardware costs will represent an ever-smaller percentage.
 Considering these factors, it is indeed time for a thorough re-examination of the traditional assumption of mainframe capacity planning that running mainframes at high utilizations is the most cost-effective way to operate.
 A proactive initiative to renegotiate ISV contracts to be usage-based is also advised to position yourself with the flexibility to select hardware configurations that achieve the lowest overall total cost of ownership.

 The final article in this series will examine the changes in processor cache design for the recently-announced z14 processor model and the impact of those changes on CPU consumption and MLC costs.

 How to use Processor Cache Optimization to Reduce z Systems Costs

-Optimizing processor cache can significantly reduce CPU consumption, and thus z Systems software costs, for your workload on modern z Systems processors.
+Optimizing processor cache can significantly reduce CPU consumption and z Systems software costs for your workload on modern z Systems processors.
 This paper shows how you can identify areas for improvement and measure the results, using data from SMF 113 records.

 IT resource vampires put a drain on IT resources and lead to higher IT costs with nothing of value to deliver to the business.